DeepsMoseli/DeepsMoseli.github.io/essays/ThanosQuestion.md

 ---
 <br>
 # Questions:
 A question, besides the clear "?" sign, is characterized by certain relative words such as _who, where, why, what_, that ignite dialogue, isn't it?
-In different domains of knowledge, people ask a plethora of questions in different ways, __"whosoever asks the right question, if he be worthy, shall posses the power of knowledge"__.<br>
+In different domains of knowledge, people ask a plethora of questions in different ways, __"whosoever asks the right question, if he be worthy, shall possess the power of knowledge"__.<br>

 <img class="ui medium left square floated image" src="../images/thor.jpg">